gavinlyonsrepo/cylon/Readme.md

 ------
 Cylon is a bash script installed to user/bin by package build. type cylon to run.
-Some function require software installed as listed below. this is left to user discretion. cylonReadme.md is installed to "$HOME"/.config/cylonReadme.md this is displayed to screen by a menu option
+Some function require software installed as listed below see optdepends also. this is left to user discretion. software will display installed packages on cylon info page. cylonReadme.md is installed to "$HOME"/.config/cylonReadme.md this is displayed to screen by a menu option
-You can create an optional config file for custom system backup cylonCfg.conf
+You can create an optional config file for custom system backup cylonCfg.conf, "gdrivedest" is google drive target directory ID.
 Location"$HOME/.config/cylon"
 File setup example
 * Destination1="/run/media/$USER/Linux_backup"
 * Destination2="/run/media/$USER/iomeaga_320"
 * gdriveSource1="$HOME/Documents"
 * gdriveSource2="$HOME/Pictures"
-* gdriveDest1="0B3_RVJ50UWFAaGxJSXg3NGJBaXc"
+* gdriveDest1="foo123456789"
-* gdriveDest2="0B3_RVJ50UWFAR3A2T3dZTU9TaTA"
+* gdriveDest2="foo123456789"

 All backups outputs downloads and updates are placed in $HOME/Documents/Cylon